Artificial-Me/Billboard-AI/README.md

     *   **Estimated Engagement Duration:** Measures the approximate time individuals (pedestrians or vehicle occupants, where visible) are oriented towards the ad space. *Note: Precise eye-tracking (gaze) from distance is challenging; this focuses on head pose as a proxy for attention.*

 *   **Anonymized Vehicle Identification & Frequency:**
-    *   *(Replaces Scene Text for License Plates - MAJOR PRIVACY WARNING):* Instead of capturing license plates (which carries significant privacy risks and legal hurdles), focus on generating unique, *anonymized identifiers* for vehicles detected.
-    *   **Purpose:** Track the frequency of unique vehicles passing specific locations over time (e.g., is it the same commuter traffic daily, or constantly new vehicles?).
+    *   Track the frequency of unique vehicles passing specific locations over time (e.g., is it the same commuter traffic daily, or constantly new vehicles?).
 This helps understand audience churn and reach frequency *without storing personally identifiable information (PII)*. *Strict anonymization techniques (e.g., hashing with salting, feature extraction) are essential here.*

 *   **Contextual Analysis:**
     *   **Weather Correlation:** Automatically logs weather conditions (sunny, rainy, cloudy, snowy) and correlates them with traffic patterns and ad visibility/effectiveness.